Barry Gifford

-Gifford also writes nonfiction and poetry.

 Life and career

 Gifford was born in a Chicago hotel room in 1946.
 His father was Jewish and his mother of Irish Catholic background.
 Gifford's father was in organized crime, and he spent his childhood largely in Chicago and New Orleans living in hotels.
 His childhood, as recounted in his long-running series of autobiographical tales known collectively as the Roy stories, is explored in the 2020 documentary Roy's World: Barry Gifford's Chicago.
 After college he joined the Air Force Reserves.
 After a short stint pursuing a possible career in baseball, Gifford focused on writing, both as a journalist and a poet.
 He lives in the San Francisco Bay Area.

 Gifford's fourth novel, Wild at Heart: The Story of Sailor and Lula, caught the eye of director David Lynch, who adapted it into the screenplay and movie Wild at Heart.
 The movie won the Palme d'Or, the highest honor, at the Cannes Film Festival in 1990.
 The film's success boosted interest in Gifford's novels.